kencoken/enceval-toolkit/README.md

 There are also sample launch scripts for the other supported encoding
 methods:

-* llcdemo.m   - Locality-constrained linear ecoding
+* LLCdemo.m   - Locality-constrained linear ecoding
-* kcbdemo.m   - Kernel codebook encoding
+* KCBdemo.m   - Kernel codebook encoding
 * FKdemo.m    - Fisher kernel encoding

 NOTE 1: a single run of the pipeline is likely to take at least 3-4+